hyperledger-archives/transact/docs/source/sabre_transaction_family.rst

   - ``00ec00``: Namespace for NamespaceRegistry
   - ``00ec01``: Namespace for ContractRegistry
   - ``00ec02``: Namespace for Contracts
-  - ``00ec03``: Namespace for Smart Permissions

 The remaining 64 characters of the object's address is the following:
   - NamespaceRegistry: the first 64 characters of the hash of the first 6 characters of the namespaces.
   - ContractRegistry: the first 64 characters of the hash of the name.
   - Contract: the first 64 characters of the hash of "name,version"
-  - Smart Permission: first 6 characters of the hash of the organization ID and the first 58 characters of the hash of the smart permission name.

 For example, the address for a contract with name "example" and version "1.0" address would be: